guns/ncdu/README.md

   - Using separate structs for directory, file and hard link nodes, each storing only the information necessary for that particular type of node.
   - Using an arena allocator and getting rid of data alignment.
+  - Refreshing a directory no longer creates a full copy of the (sub)tree.
 - Improved performance of hard link counting (fixing [#121](https://code.blicky.net/yorhel/ncdu/issues/121)).
 - Add support for separate counting hard links that are shared with other